AdobeDocs/campaign-classic.en/help/integrations/using/synchronizing-web-applications.md

    ![](assets/acs_connect_lp_10.png)

-## Designing and sending the email {#designing-and-sending-the-email}
+## Design and send the email {#designing-and-sending-the-email}

 In this part, we'll see how to include a link, in a Campaign Standard email, to the landing page replicated from a Campaign v7 web application.

 The steps to create, design and send the email are the same as for a classic email.
-See the [Adobe Campaign Standard](https://helpx.adobe.com/support/campaign/standard.html) documentation.
+See the [Adobe Campaign Standard](https://experienceleague.adobe.com/docs/campaign-standard/using/campaign-standard-home.html) documentation.

 1. Create a new email and choose one or more replicated profiles as the audience.
 1. Edit your content and insert a **[!UICONTROL Link to a landing page]**.